day8/re-frame/README.md

 Still Alpha.
 But getting closer.

 There will be typos.
-The code exmaples will contain mistakes.
+The code examples will contain mistakes.
 Some claims in this document do not yet match the library.

 ## re-frame